 Most of the ULIRGs in our sample are classified as composite galaxies.
+In the BPT diagram, star forming and composite galaxies are separated by the empirical boundary of Kauffmann et al. (2003b).
 It is important to note that these are star forming galaxies possibly with a hidden AGN component.
 To be conservative we do not include composites to AGNs.
 Since both LINERs and composites may harbor an AGN, the given AGN fraction is only a lower limit.

-Figure 4.10 shows the fraction of ULIRGs in different spectral classes as a function of IR luminosity.
-We use the same $L{IR}$ bins as in Figure 4.8.
-Each bin includes: 61 ( $12.0 \le \log(L{IR}) < 12.25$ ), 18 ( $12.25 \le \log(L{IR}) < 12.5$ ) and 10 ( $12.5 \le \log(L{IR})$ ) sources.
+Figure 4.13 shows the fraction of ULIRGs in different spectral classes as a function of IR luminosity.
+We use the same $L{IR}$ bins as in Figure 4.11.
+Each bin includes: 68 ( $12.0 \le \log(L{IR}) < 12.25$ ), 23 ( $12.25 \le \log(L{IR}) < 12.5$ ) and 10 ( $12.5 \le \log(L{IR})$ ) sources.
 The fraction of AGNs grows with increasing $L{IR}$ .
 Star forming galaxies show an opposite trend, their fraction decreases with increasing $L{IR}$ .
-This is consistent with the results of previous studies showed that the fraction of AGNs in IR galaxies increases with higher IR luminosity (Veilleux et al., 1995; Kim et al., 1998; Goto, 2005).
+This is consistent with the results of previous studies showed that the fraction of AGNs in IR galaxies increases with higher IR luminosity (Kim et al., 1998; Goto, 2005).
 LINERs tend to be constant in each luminosity bin.
 Composites also tend to be almost constant in the first two bins, but they show a dramatic decrease in the highest luminosity bin.
 Again, since the LINERs and composites may have AGN contribution that is hidden in optical wavelengths, the AGN factions in each luminosity bin represent the lower limit.
-However, the trends seen in Figure 4.10 still agree with known correlation between the AGN fraction and IR luminosity.
-28 of the 89 ULIRGs in our optical spectral type subsample are also part of the 1-Jy sample of Veilleux et al. (1995, 1999a), since $\sim 31\%$ is a small fraction our results are mostly independent from those derived for the 1-Jy sample.
+However, the trends seen in Figure 4.13 still agree with known correlation between the AGN fraction and IR luminosity.

-4.3.4 STELLAR MASSES - STAR FORMATION RATES - METALLICITIES AND OPTICAL COLORS OF ULIRGS
+4.3.4 STELLAR MASSES - STAR FORMATION RATES - METALLICITIES AND OPTICAL COLORS OF ULIRGS galaxy evolution.

-ULIRGs are very special galaxies that are selected according to their enormous IR luminosity, which means a rich dust content.
-Dust has an important role in galaxy growth and evolution because it is directly linked to the star formation and metals in the interstellar medium (ISM).
-The interplay between the dust and stellar content with Star Formation Rate (SFR) controls the galaxy evolution.
 For normal star forming galaxies this is evident from the observed correlations between these parameters.
 Stellar mass ( $M{star}$ ) and SFR tightly correlates within 0 < z < 3range and normal star forming galaxies lie on the so called 'main sequence' (e.g. Noeske et al., 2007; Elbaz et al., 2007; Santini et al., 2009; Rodighiero et al., 2011; Tadaki et al., 2013).
 Stellar mass also strongly correlates with the metallicity (Z), massive galaxies show a higher metallicity than the less massive systems.
-The $M{star}-Z$ relationship is confirmed for normal star forming galaxies in the local universe ( $z\sim0.15$ ) (Tremonti et al., 2004).
-Although there is not a strong relation between SFR and Z, metallicity is a function of SFR and $M{star}$ in the $M{star} - Z$ -SFR plane (Lara-López et al., 2010; Mannucci et al., 2010).
+The $M{star} - Z$ relationship is confirmed for normal star forming galaxies in the local universe ( $z\sim0.15$ ) (Tremonti et al., 2004).
+Although there is not a strong relation between SFR and Z, metallicity is a function of SFR and $M{star}$ in the $M{star} - Z - SFR$ plane (Lara-López et al., 2010; Mannucci et al., 2010).
 Recently, Santini et al. (2013) showed that there is a tight correlation between the dust mass and SFR and they introduce a fundamental relation between gas fraction, Mstar and SFR.
 These relationships provide a basis for understanding the evolution of normal star forming galaxies.
 ULIRGs do not belong to this galaxy category and in order to explore their place in galaxy evolution we need to compare them with normal star forming galaxies.
-In the following, we investigate the position of ULIRGs in $M{star}$ - SFR, $M{star} - Z$ relationships and in the color-magnitude diagram.
+In the following, we investigate the position of ULIRGs in Mstar-SFR, $M{star} - Z$ relationships and in the color-magnitude diagram.
 Below we briefly outline the SDSS data used in this investigation.